Decoding Copper Chloride: A Deep Dive into its Chemical Formulas and Properties

 Chemical Formula: CuCl₂

 Copper(II) chloride, also known as cupric chloride, is a much more common and readily available form of copper chloride.
 Its formula, CuCl₂, indicates that each copper atom (Cu) is bonded to two chlorine atoms (Cl).
-The Roman numeral (II) designates that the copper atom is in its +2 oxidation state, meaning it has lost two electrons.
+Worth adding: the Roman numeral (II) designates that the copper atom is in its +2 oxidation state, meaning it has lost two electrons.
 The structure is more complex than CuCl, featuring a distorted octahedral coordination geometry where each copper ion is surrounded by six chloride ions.

 Properties of Copper(II) Chloride: